 Employers can use technology in a variety of ways to enhance inclusivity; some examples of this include:

-• Installing smart, voice-activated controls like Amazon Alexa or Google Assistant, which allow staff members to personalise temperature and lighting and maintain comfort.
+• Installing smart, voice-activated controls like Amazon Alexa or Google Assistant.
+Many tech-focused serviced offices now include these features, allowing tenants to personalise temperature and lighting to maintain comfort.

 Google Assistant smart device